About the Yuzu and Forest Railway Japan Heritage

 Nature

-Many fishermen come to this area during June to August in search of the renowned, award-winning natural sweetfish.
+Many fishermen come to this area from June to August in search of the renowned, award-winning natural sweetfish.
 Stay at a campsite in the Chugei Region and enjoy the nature offered by this Japan Heritage.

 Industry

 In the 1960s, the lumber industry declined all around Japan, bringing a close to the Rintetsu railway.
-Many remnants which tell of the propserous past can still be found in this area.
+Many remnants which tell of the prosperous past can still be found in this area.
 The people of Chugei started yuzu cultivation to replace the bygone lumber industry.
 They diligently planted yuzu trees in the mountains and along the rivers where the Rintestsu train once carried lumber.
-Yuzu culitivation spread throughout the region, which has become Japan's leading producer of yuzu and also a global exporter.
+Yuzu cultivation spread throughout the region, which has become Japan's leading producer of yuzu and also a global exporter.
 Through the efforts of the adaptive locals, the Chugei Region's industry successfully transformed from lumber to yuzu.